teojunda/tp/docs/UserGuide.md

 ### Listing persons : `ls`

 This shows you a list of all persons in TA Toolkit based for a CLASS_GROUP in the Contact List Display.
-Also, the attendance overview of all persons in the displayed person list will be displayed in the side display panel.
+Also, the attendance overview of all persons in the displayed person list will be displayed in the side panel display.

 Format: `ls [CLASS_GROUP...]`